shortmoose/toobig/README.md

 TooBig was created from a need to manage largish files like photos, videos, and binaries.
-Over the last number of years I have found it has worked wonderfully for managing my decades of family photos, but also for managing photo and video assets for development projects, and a few other uses here and there.
+Over the last number of years I have found it has worked wonderfully for managing my decades of family photos, but also for managing photo and video assets for development projects, and other uses here and there.

-The basics of what TooBig does is take a set of files and converts those files into two sets of files, which I call refs and blobs.
+The basics of what TooBig does is it converts a set of files into a set of refs and blobs.
 A blob is the original file, but the name has been changed to the 64 character SHA-256 checksum of the contents of the file.
 A ref is a small file that has the same name and directory structure of the original file, but the file itself is tiny, containing just the